5 minutes for you: Motivating mantras to build workplace confidence

 Step 3: Make your mantra stick

-Similarly, to what Fogg calls a self-prompt, have a signal that reminds you to take the time to repeat your mantra.
-It could be the phrase itself, written on a bright post-it on your mirror, or even a reminder on your smartwatch or phone.
+Similarly to what Fogg calls a self-prompt, have a signal that reminds you to take the time to repeat your mantra.
+It could be the phrase itself, written on a bright post-it note on your mirror, or even a reminder on your smartwatch or phone.
+Mantras have their most impact when repeated regularly over time., opens in a new tab

 Step 4: Commit to your mantra